RushiPandya03/RushiPandya03/README.md

 - 🔭 I’m currently working on ASP.net
-- 🌱 I’m currently learning python, typescript and asp.net
+- 🌱 I’m currently learning typescript and asp.net
  <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...